-- ES70, EK80 echosounder acoustic data/haul. - Video recording of biomass transferred from trawl sack to vessel. - Total biomass, start-end position, duration of haul, fishing depth, weather and sea state/haul. - Bycatch in ml per 500 ml catch photographed and recorded. - Samples of bycatch eggs and bycatch taken/haul. - Every 4th haul has a triple sample taken and analysed rom various parts of the trawl sack for each haul (2018 only). - Total catch weighed and recorded at port during landing. - Genetic samples of selected species < 10 samples taken at sea. - Samples of frozen landings for analysis of fat, proteins, water and additional chemical properties.
+- ES70, EK80 echosounder acoustic data/haul. - Video recording of biomass transferred from trawl sack to vessel. - Total biomass, start-end position, duration of haul, fishing depth, weather and sea state/haul. - Bycatch in ml per 500 ml catch photographed and recorded. - Samples of bycatch eggs and bycatch taken/haul. - Every 4th haul has a triple sample taken and analysed rom various parts of the trawl sack for each haul (2018 only). - Total catch weighed and recorded at port during landing. - Genetic samples of selected species < 10 samples taken at sea.

+• Samples of frozen landings for analysis of fat, proteins, water and additional chemical properties.
 Acoustic data/haul are provided to the authorities for stock assessment purposes.

 All samples are analysed at IMR and reported when the analysis is complete.
-Work is usually completed within 6-8 months after the season has finished (early August).

-In 2017, the stock biomass of C. finmarchicus is estimated to be about 33 x 106t in the Norwegian Sea.
+Stock biomass of calanus is estimated to be about 33 mill t in the Norwegian Sea.